 There are few web hosting companies quite as iconic or with the same name recognition a GoDaddy, at least for those residing in the United States.
 They were founded back when web hosting was not nearly as popular as it is today and they have done amazing things in terms of making the service more accessible for the average, ordinary Joe or Jane.
 But is GoDaddy still as relevant today as they have been over the past two decades?
 We’ll let you decide.

 GoDaddy (formerly Jomax Technologies) was founded in the year 1997 by Bob Parsons.
-He headquartered the company in Scottsdale, Arizona, USA and that is where it still resides.
-GoDaddy is a publicly traded company that is recognized for being the largest ICANN-accredited domain name registrar, with many millions of domain names processed through their online marketplace.
+They headquartered the company in Scottsdale, Arizona, USA and that is where it still resides.
+GoDaddy is a publicly-traded company that is recognized for being the largest ICANN-accredited domain name registrar, with many millions of domain names processed through their online marketplace.
 They are a global corporation with datacenters and support staff located throughout the world.

 GoDaddy Hosting Review – Is GoDaddy a Good Host?

 Some people are most comfortable using a company that is considered one of the largest in its industry.
 GoDaddy grew exponentially due largely to their innovative marketing but they have lost the personal touch and responsive service that you will find with many of their competitors, such as Inmotion Hosting or SiteGround.